-This article gives an overview of a normal birth.
-It tells you what to expect and how to optimise your chances of a normal birth.
+This article gives an overview of a typical normal birth.
+It tells you what to expect and how to optimise your chances of having a normal birth.

 The unknown can be very daunting – being in an unfamiliar environment, having procedures done for the first time, not knowing what to expect.